deepu105/deepu105.github.io/_posts/2019-07-12-reflection-on-golang.md

 - Complex web application: I would choose Java with a framework like [Spring](https://spring.io/) or [Micronaut](https://micronaut.io/) as its much more maintainable and battle-tested and you would focus more on business logic than writing boilerplate infrastructure code.
 One [common argument](https://medium.com/@norwood.john.m/hashbash-a-comparison-of-cpu-and-io-bound-applications-in-go-and-java-across-multiple-metrics-d358df6e03b1) against this stack is its memory footprint but it is possible to get lower memory footprint with Spring and frameworks like Micronaut and [Quarkus](https://quarkus.io/) actually promises that OOB.
 - After writing a high-level CLI tool in Go, I hate the experience, I kept thinking that doing it in JavaScript would have been 10 times more productive and a nicer experience.
 SO I would choose JavaScript or TypeScript running on NodeJS for CLI tool any day.
 Mainly due to the ecosystem and the sheer joy and speed of getting things done without spending all your time writing boilerplate code.
 But this wouldn't be applicable if the CLI in question a system tool or a networking tool, in those cases Go could be a good option.

-I do hope Go evolves into a general purpose language over time and many of these concerns are solved.
+I do hope Go evolves into a general-purpose language over time and many of these concerns are solved.
 In the meantime, I'll try to follow this mantra.

 {% twitter 1146138541765906432 %}